Skip to content

 }

-}Conversely—if what you want to measure is "cold start" performance (like the first-execution latency of an operation), then you should not warm up.
-The key is to be clear about what you are measuring.
+Conversely—if you want to measure "cold start" performance (e.g., the latency of an operation's first execution), you should not warm up.
+The key is to know exactly what you are measuring.

-Compiler Optimizations: Your Adversary
+Compiler Optimization: Your Adversary

-benchmark::ClobberMemory();A practical pattern is to use them together:
+A practical pattern is to use them in combination:

 for (auto _ : state) {

-}DoNotOptimize ensures that result is not optimized away, and ClobberMemory ensures that memory reads in each iteration are not optimized to "it was already read last time, just reuse it."
-But be careful not to abuse ClobberMemory—it tells the compiler that all memory might be modified, so the compiler must conservatively reload all values cached in registers.
-In some scenarios, this introduces extra memory access overhead, making the performance you measure worse than actual conditions.
+DoNotOptimize ensures x is not optimized away, and ClobberMemory ensures memory reads in each loop are not optimized to "I read it last time, just reuse it."
+But be careful not to abuse ClobberMemory—it tells the compiler that all memory may have been modified, so the compiler must conservatively reload all values cached in registers, which in some scenarios introduces extra memory access overhead, making the measured performance worse than the actual situation.

 False Sharing: The Invisible Performance Killer

-struct alignas(64) PaddedCounter {
+struct BadCounter {

 };

-static void bm_false_sharing(benchmark::State& state)
+static void BM_FalseSharing(benchmark::State& state) {

-const int num_threads = state.threads();
+const int num_threads = state.range(0);

 for (auto _ : state) {